-Presentation on Pilar Montaner at the Royal Academy of Fine Arts of San Fernando in Madrid
+Presentation on Pilar Montaner at the Real Academia de Bellas Artes de San Fernando de Madrid

-- Free activity and open to the public
+- Free entry activity and open to the public

-The Mallorcan artist Pilar Montaner Maturana will be the subject of a presentation and analysis of her life and work at the San Fernando Academy of Fine Arts in Madrid.
+The Mallorcan artist Pilar Montaner Maturana will be the subject of a presentation and analysis of her life and work at the Real Academia de Bellas Artes de San Fernando de Madrid.

 During an open session by the director of Es Baluard, Nekane Aramburu and the granddaughter of the artist, Elvira Sureda, we will approach this little-known figure of art and culture, leading to a debate in which Mª José Magaña will also participate, president of MAV, Women in the Visual Arts.
-The session will be introduced by Jordi Teixidor, an academic from the Royal Academy of Fine Arts of San Fernando in Madrid.
+The session will be introduced by Jordi Teixidor, an academic from the Real Academia de Bellas Artes de San Fernando de Madrid.

 The Museu Es Baluard has in his permanent collection works by Montaner, such as Esperant els nuvis (c.1910) and La española (1920).